You Will Live In This World As A Daughter (2017-2018)

 With an award from the Arts Council, Creative Black Country and Multistory with support from the Nazar Foundation and Delhi Photo Festival commissioned 4 photographers (Uzma Mohsin, Andrea Fernandes, Jennifer Pattison and myself) to make a project about women in the Black Country and the Punjab.

 This projects marks the first time that I have made a project with other people since 2011, which was then a fictional series.
-I chose to look at how it is being a daughter of the Punjab and made a series of photographs that move between hiding and revealing and question the visibility of girls.
+I chose to look at how it is being a daughter of the Punjab and made a series of photographs that move between hiding and revealing and question the visibility of girls, whilst also celebrating them.

-Girl Gaze: Journeys Through the Punjab & the Black Country, UK brings together my project with the work of the other 3 commissioned photographers (Uzma Mohsin, Jennifer Pattison and Andrea Fernandes) and was first shown at Punjab Lalit Kala Akademi in Chandigarh from 10th to 18th March 2018.
+Girl Gaze: Journeys Through the Punjab & the Black Country, UK brings together my project and the work of the other 3 commissioned photographers and was first shown at Punjab Lalit Kala Akademi in Chandigarh from 10th to 18th March 2018.

-Girlz Gaze is due to premiere in the UK in May 2019.
+Girlz Gaze is due to premiere in the UK in May 2019 at Blast!
+Festival.

 (A big thanks to all the women and girls involved in the project as well as my wonderful producer/translator Deepika Sharma and everyone at the organisations who commissioned the project - particularly Iona Fergusson, Parminder Dosanjh and Emma Chetcuti).

-I am one of thirteen photographers currently working on All Change, which is a collaborative project documenting areas around the London Underground's final stops.
-I pulled Watford out of the hat, so I am currently working there to make a portraiture project.
-(Instagram account)
+I am one of thirteen photographers involved in All Change, which is a collaborative project documenting areas around the London Underground's final stops.

-I am 1 of 209 UK based female artists who is photographing a female MP to mark the centenary of the first vote for women in the UK.
+I am 1 of 209 UK based female artists who has photographed a female MP to mark the centenary of the first vote for women in the UK, as part of 209 Women.